Become a Seasearch volunteer

 After completing a dive or snorkel, volunteers record what they saw on one of our Seasearch forms.

-Observation Forms are the simplest and can be completed after any dive.
+Observation Forms are the simplest and can be completed any time after being out in the water.
 You'll be asked for information about the habitat and seabed cover types you saw, as well as the main marine species.
 It takes about 15-30 minutes to complete.

 Survey Forms involve a more detailed level of recording and require higher-level Surveyor training.